ssec-jhu/evolver-ng/docs/source/installation.rst

 using the debian based systems, such as bookworm
 (see https://www.raspberrypi.com/software/operating-systems/).

-If you are using the standard eVolver hardware, the Raspberry Pi should also be setup to use the UART serial port available at ttyAMA0, which requires custom bootflags in order to disable bluetooth and enable the serial port.
+If you are using the standard eVOLVER hardware, the Raspberry Pi should also be setup to use the UART serial port available at ttyAMA0, which requires custom bootflags in order to disable bluetooth and enable the serial port.
 This can be done by adding the following to the /boot/firmware/config.txt file::